Snowflake World Tour hits your city

 • Evolve a dynamic table's schema by adding a new column to the definition file and redeploying through DCM

-• Verify partial recomputation using metadata$is_immutable — confirming that Snowflake marked historical rows as immutable and skipped them, while only new data was computed with the updated definition
+• Verify partial recomputation using METADATA$IS_FROZEN — confirming that Snowflake preserved historical rows and only the active region was computed with the updated definition

-The combination of DCM Projects and immutability constraints gives you a production-grade workflow: version-controlled pipeline definitions, environment-aware deployments, and efficient schema evolution that respects the cost of reprocessing large datasets.
+The combination of DCM Projects, frozen regions, and Cortex AI functions gives you a production-grade workflow: version-controlled pipeline definitions, environment-aware deployments, AI-enriched columns that refresh automatically, and efficient schema evolution that respects the cost of reprocessing large datasets.

 What's Next